vikigenius/SpellbookMerge/README.md

 Demon gets to merge spellbooks with BloodRager

 ### Trickster
-Demon gets to merge spellbooks with Magus
+Trickster gets to merge spellbooks with Magus

 ## Base Spellbooks